New Democratic Senate Leader Vows To Hold 'Donald Trump's Feet To The Fire'

 Schumer hinted at some of the legislative maneuvers Democrats may employ to stymie Obamacare repeal.

-"We'll have an amendment on the floor of the Senate, as we debate ACA," he explained, "that quotes Donald Trump and says we're opposed to cutting healthcare — Medicare, Medicaid and Social Security for that matter."
+"We'll have an amendment on the floor of the Senate, as we debate ACA," he explained, "that quotes Donald Trump and says we're opposed to cutting health care — Medicare, Medicaid and Social Security for that matter."

 I was the first & only potential GOP candidate to state there will be no cuts to Social Security, Medicare & Medicaid.
 Huckabee copied me.— Donald J. Trump (@realDonaldTrump) May 7, 2015

-Before his intelligence briefing today, the president-elect told the New York Times that the attention devoted to Russian attempts to influence the election are "a political witch hunt."
+Before his intelligence briefing today, the president-elect told the New York Times that the attention devoted to Russian attempts to influence the election is "a political witch hunt."

 Schumer called that "flip and glib."